 Honoring our Ancestors

-Everyone belongs to a specific family identified by name, race, ethnicity, or nationality.
+Every person belongs to a specific family identified by name, race, ethnicity, or nationality.
 What unique characteristic distinguishes one person from another, one family line from the next?
-Every person is connected to their ancestors by an unseen connection, a "spiritual cord."
+Each individual is connected to his or her ancestors by an unseen connection, a "spiritual cord."
 It is like a specific spiritual DNA strand.
-This cord represents a unique life force energy that could be traced back to the very beginning of this unique familial lineage—to the source of our physical existence.
+This cord represents a unique life force energy that could be traced back to the beginning of this unique familial lineage and source of our physical existence.
+By observing such special services for our ancestors, we honor and repair this special strand by bathing this relationship with love, forgiveness, and Light.

 Our founder, Meishu-sama, wrote: "It is time we realized that all human beings do not simply exist by themselves, that we are closely linked to and are an extension of our ancestors.
 It means that an infinite number of ancestors are joined together to make one of us – that their countless number of spiritual cords are connected to our single spiritual cord…for this reason, the remnants of the clouds (negative karma* or thoughts, words or deeds) that our ancestors carry trickle down our way constantly as they are being purified."